gcfpeel/website/content/contact.md

 ## Giving, Tithes and Offerings

 We appreciate your generosity!
-Please send your donations through Interac e-Transfer to `donation@gcfpeel`.
+Please send your donations through Interac e-Transfer to `donation@gcfpeel.ca`.